MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/view-directory-synchronization-status.md

 ---

 # View directory synchronization status in Office 365

 If you have integrated your on-premises Active Directory with Azure AD by synchronizing your on-premises environment with Office 365, you can also check the status of your synchronization.

 ## View directory synchronization status

-- Sign in to the Office 365 admin center and choose **DirSync Status** on the home page.
+- Sign in to the Microsoft 365 admin center and choose **DirSync Status** on the home page.
 - Alternately, you can go to **Users** \> **Active users**, and on the **Active users** page, choose **More** \> **Directory synchronization**.
 On the **Directory Synchronization** pane, choose **Go to DirSync management**.

 ## Information on the Manage directory synchronization page

 The following table lists the features you can get information about on the page.